jackthomas1430/credit-risk-classification-/README.md

 ### Key Steps:

-1. Data Preparation: The dataset (lending_data.csv) was read into a Pandas DataFrame.
+Data Preparation: The dataset (lending_data.csv) was read into a Pandas DataFrame.
 The target variable (loan_status) was separated from the features, and the data was split into training and testing sets using train_test_split.

-2. Create Logistic Regression Model: A Logistic Regression model was used  to classify loans into the two categotries.
+Create Logistic Regression Model: A Logistic Regression model was used to classify loans into the two categotries.
 The model was fit using the training data (x_train) and (y_train).
 The predictions for the testing data labels were then saved using the testing feature data (x_test) and the fitted model.
-Finally, a confusion matrix and classification report were were generated to evauluate the model's performance.

-3. Model Evaluation: A confusion matrix and classification report were were generated to evauluate the model's performance.
+Model Evaluation: A confusion matrix and classification report were generated to evauluate the model's performance.

 ## Results